 Use Visual Aids and Analogies

 One of the best ways to grasp the size difference between Uranus and Earth is to use visual aids and analogies.
-For example, imagine Earth as the size of a basketball.
-In that scale, Uranus would be roughly the size of a very large exercise ball.
+To give you an idea, imagine Earth as the size of a basketball.
+And in that scale, Uranus would be roughly the size of a very large exercise ball.
 Using such comparisons can make the abstract concept of planetary size more tangible and easier to comprehend.

 Explore Interactive Models and Simulations

 Numerous interactive models and simulations are available online that allow you to explore the solar system and compare the sizes of different planets.
-Websites like NASA's Eyes on the Solar System and various astronomy education platforms offer engaging tools that can help you visualize the scale of Uranus relative to Earth.
+On top of that, websites like NASA's Eyes on the Solar System and various astronomy education platforms offer engaging tools that can help you visualize the scale of Uranus relative to Earth.
 These resources often include 3D models, animations, and interactive features that enhance the learning experience.

 Learn About the Scientific Methods Used to Measure Planetary Sizes